 How Many Hours May a Student Work?

-Please Note: The total of twenty hours per week maximum includes hours worked from all positions that a student may have.
+Please Note: The maximum of twenty hours per week includes hours worked from all positions a student may have.
 For example: If a student has two on-campus positions during the academic year, they may work a total of twenty hours in one week, not twenty hours in one position and twenty hours in the other position (which would be a total of forty hours per week).

 If you are a student who is eligible for Federal Work-Study, please note that Bates does not place a minimum requirement on the number of hours a work-study student must work.
 However, most students can earn their entire work-study award by working an average of eight to twelve hours per week during the academic year.